Read the Inclusive Cities Action Plans

 Based on learning from previous Global Exchange projects as to the most effective way to ensure traction for the project within a local authority context, each city nominates two people who actively engage in the project on behalf of the city:

-In the first phase the cities met three times over the two years as well as a five day learning visit to the United States in May 2018 alongside regular meetings and input from the project manager and specialist workshops where appropriate.The first of the City Working Group meetings took place in Glasgow in October 2017, the second in Liverpool in October 2018 and the final meeting of phase one of the project took place in Bristol in March 2019.
+In the first phase, the cities met three times over two years.
+They attended a five-day learning visit to the United States in May 2018 alongside regular meetings and input from the project manager and specialist workshops where appropriate.
+The first of the City Working Group meetings took place in Glasgow in October 2017, the second in Liverpool in October 2018 and the final session of phase one of the project took place in Bristol in March 2019.

-In response to the Covid-19 pandemic, local authorities and their partners have had to adapt their inclusion programmes, often at speed, to support their newcomer and longer standing communities.
+In response to the Covid-19 pandemic, local authorities and their partners have had to adapt their inclusion programmes, often at speed, to support their newcomer and longer-standing communities.
 These briefings capture the learnings from these adaptations, as well as ongoing work to promote inclusion and integration undertaken between March 2020 to October 2020 (unless otherwise stated), against the five thematic areas set out in the Inclusive Cities Framework.

 How universities facilitate city network socialization through knowledge exchange on immigrant integration